Netpbm: PBM example

 The string P1 identifies the file format.
 The number sign introduces a comment.
 The next two numbers give the width and the height.
-Then follows the matrix with the pixel values (in the monochrome case here, only zeros and ones).
+The following matrix gives the pixel values.
+As the PBM format is monochromatic and only supports two shades, namely, black and white, the image is described in only ones and zeros.
+This is known as a bitmap.

-It is not required that pixels are nicely lined up, the format ignores whitespaces and linefeeds in the data section, although it's recommended that no line is longer than 76 characters.
+The matrix cells do not need to be aligned; the format ignores whitespace and line feeds in the data section.
 The following displays the same image: